Top 10 Gay Bars & Clubs in San Antonio (2026)

 4. Sparky's Pub

-1416 N Main Ave, Tobin Hill · Dive bar · The Strip since the 1950s
+1416 N Main Ave, Tobin Hill · Dive bar · A Strip institution

 - Good to know: Cash-friendly, no-frills, and proud of it.
 The perfect first stop or last stop on a Strip bar crawl.
 Strong pours